 If it has been cold and rainy, you can hang towels inside your vehicle and they will dry faster as you travel than in the camper.
 Heat or AC will dry them even quicker.
 Backpacker towels work fine and dry quickly.

 Finding the location of a camp ground on the road

 Find the camp ground on Google Earth and write down the GPS coordinates for the entrance for the camp ground.
 You will find that at least 10% of camp grounds have vague addresses that the GPS can only get you close to.
-This works best at home because a strong enough Wi-Fi signal may be hard to find on the road.
+This works best to do when you have a decent Wi-Fi signal as it may be hard to find on the road.
 My car GPS can use GPS coordinates – I suspect that many can.
 I have found this to be a big help.
 (Note: This worked great on my Toyota Highlander but my Subaru Outback only lets this work if the GPS coordinates are close to some already named area.)